The Murphy House — Maple Avenue

 I posted a screenshot of a “mystery house” (here) to see if anyone could figure out where it was — and a few people identified it!
 The screenshot was from a June, 1960 WFAA Channel 8 news piece on an embezzlement case against the owner of the insurance business that was then occupying the old house — it was the home of the State National Life Insurance Company at 2516 Maple Avenue.
 And I don’t know what happened with its “remodeling” along the way, but… yikes.
 Someone did an unbelievably bad job!

-If Sanborn maps are anything to go on, the house appears to have been built before 1899.
+According to a 1947 Dallas Morning News article (see “Sources & Notes” at bottom of page), the house was built in 1897.
 The address then was 154 Maple Avenue, back when Maple Avenue was lined with very nice homes, occupied by well-to-do families who would later move to Highland Park.
 You can see the house at the corner of Maple and Mahon (which for a while was called Martin) on the 1899 Sanborn map here, the 1905 map here, and the 1921 map here.

 Dallas Morning News, May 18, 1906

 The house stayed in the Murphy family for many years.
 In 1947 the house was elaborately restored by three women (two of whom were Murphy’s daughters) who opened it as The Laurels, an elegant location for weddings and receptions.
 The house had been slated for sale and demolition, but the women thought that the old house would serve brides well, as “the highlight of any young girl’s life is her marriage, and few places in Dallas offer a suitable environment for such an occasion,” said one of the women (DMN, Oct.
 5, 1947).
 The Laurels appears to have been in business only through the end of 1948 — about a year; a classified ad shows that it had become a boarding house “for young working people” soon after.